wu-lee/rushkoff-archive/docs/_articles/the-war-on-networking.md

 Call me Jingoistic, but I'm on "our" side in this conflict.
 Yes, there are sides.
 There is the side of pluralism, creativity, and free will, and there is the side of intolerance, dogma, and repression.
 American idealism has its problems, but it's meant to be about freedom, not decrees.
 The Internet is one of the best tools, yet, for extending this sensibility.

-So far, the rhetoric against the United States

-has come from three main camps:
+So far, the rhetoric against the United States has come from three main camps:

 1\.
-The extreme fundamentalists who perpe-

-trated the attacks, as well as their extremely

-under-educated and impoverished support-
+The extreme fundamentalists who perpetrated the attacks, as well as their extremely under-educated and impoverished supporters.

-ers.

 2\.
-The extreme fundamentalists within our

-own borders, such as Pat Robertson and

-Jerry Falwell, who blame the sins of females,

-homosexuals, and civil libertarians for the
+The extreme fundamentalists within our own borders, such as Pat Robertson and Jerry Falwell, who blame the sins of females, homosexuals, and civil libertarians for the WTC attack, and who - like the terrorists - suggest that we are being punished by God.

+3\.
+The hyper-intellectual neo-communists of the Internet (particularly, the Nettime list from which I have now unsubscribed) who snicker at our losses, and believe that America deserves such an attack as revenge for its actions in Kosovo (saving a race from genocide), or the corporate policies of the Gap.

+All three groups are fundamentalists, who are

+clinging to a world view that tolerance, inter-

-WTC attack, and who - like the terrorists -
+active media, and - yes - capitalism tend to

-suggest that we are being punished by God.
+erode.
+We are all in this together.
+Abortionists

+and mothers, Arab and Jew, libertarian and

+communist.

+Take a good hard look at who is attempting to

+create structures within which everyone can

+live in peace, and who is not.
+Which looks

+more like pluralism to you?
+Old Jerusalem or

+Jordan?
+New York or Tehran?

+Introspection and self-loathing are extremely

+positive when they can be used to make real

+changes to one's outlooks and behaviors.
+But

+they can be crippling when taken too far, or

+when they're indulged at the wrong moment.

+Similarly, fist-waving and hyper-patriotic rhet-

+oric seems, to me, like a retreat into the sym-

+bols of an ancient war rather than an expres-

+sion of the values we aim to defend.

+This is an opportunity to take our ongoing

+struggle for plurality and human creativity to

+the next level.
+For more consciousness, not

+less.
+For the dismantling of a war machine that

+is, in part, our own creation.
+For the spread of

+value like property ownership and democracy,

+which lead inevitably towards rule of law and

+protection of human rights.
+People need to

+have something at stake.

+The war will be fought on a cultural and ideo-

+logical level.
+We must come to understand

+what conditions lead people to surrender their

+free will, and live by decree instead of choice -

+and then we must fight to eradicate those con-

+ditions.
+We must continue to develop cultural

+and spiritual tools that help people appreciate

+the value of human life.
+We must encourage

+the notion of free will and free expression,

+along with the resistance to social program-

+ming.
+We must protect and extend an interac-

+tive mediaspace, which promotes collectivism

+and creativity over isolationism and funda-

+mentalism.

+It's time to network.